nasuni-labs/nasuni-dashboards/README.md

 # Troubleshooting

 ## No SNMP Data
 Telegraf depends on SNMP data from the Edge Appliances to work.
-You can confirm that SNMP is configured and working on the Edge Appliance by connecting to he server where you installed the TIG stack and using the snmpwalk utility to load SNMP data.
+You can confirm that SNMP is configured and working on the Edge Appliance by connecting to the server where you installed the TIG stack over SSH and using the snmpwalk utility to load SNMP data.

 ### Snmpwalk using SNMPv3